A Variable Smoothing for Weakly Convex Composite Minimization with Manifold Constraint via Parametrization: Introduction

 Beyond the convex cases, nonconvex optimization problems with nonconvex constraint have a great potential for flexible formulation to align with real-world tasks.
 Indeed, the minimization of nonconvex $g\circ \mathfrak{S}$ with a nonlinear smooth mapping $\mathfrak{S}$ is known to have extremely wide applications including, e.g., robust phase retrieval~\cite{Duchi-Ruan18}, nonnegative matrix factorization~\cite{Gillis17}, robust matrix recovery~\cite{Charisopoulos-Chen-Davis-Diaz-Ding-Drusvyatskiy21}, and robust blind deconvolution~\cite{Charisopoulos-Davis-Dias-Drusvyatskiy20}.
-In particular, nonconvexly constrained optimization has been continuingly attracting great attentions mainly by its remarkable expressive ability of the target conditions expected to be achieved by a solution (see, e.g.,~\cite{Absil-Mahony-Sepulchre08,Sato21,Boumal23,Absil-Hosseini19}).
-However, (i) the nonconvexity of the constraint and (ii) the nonconvexity and the nonsmoothness of the cost function certainly make the optimization problems very challenging.
+In particular, manifold constrained optimization has been continuingly attracting great attention mainly by its remarkable expressive ability of the target conditions expected to be achieved by a solution (see, e.g.,~\cite{Absil-Mahony-Sepulchre08,Sato21,Boumal23,Absil-Hosseini19}).